 |

 Our Hybrid Medication Aide course is 4 weeks of self-paced online instruction with in-person labs and clinical rotations.
+The online portion of this course will be done via Blackboard.
 The course schedule, including dates/times of in-person labs and clinical, is reviewed with students during orientation and again on the first day of class.

 The following start dates are available:

-The following dates are available for the Weekend (6-week) Medication Aide program:
+The following dates are available for the Weekend (6-week) Medication Aide course:

-To speak with one of our admissions staff about this program, call or text (913) 708-8323 or stop by our facility at 10000 W 75th Street, Suite 241, Merriam, KS 66204.
+To speak with a member of our admissions staff about this program, text (913) 708-8323 or stop by our facility at 10000 W 75th Street, Suite 241, Merriam, KS 66204.
 If you’ve made the decision to enroll, you may kickstart the enrollment process by clicking that button and register today.

 10000 W 75th St., Suite 241